Biography

 Kenta Tanaka

-Born in Tokyo in 1993.
-He is a guitarist, sound artist and urban composer.
+He was born in Tokyo in 1993.
+Guitarist, sound artist, and urban composer.

 Statement